ibm-cloud-docs/speech-to-text/custom.md

 Language model customization for next-generation models is being enhanced.
 The improvements to language model customization are being applied to next-generation models incrementally, starting with the models for a few languages.
 Over time, other next-generation language models will be migrated to the improved technology.

 -   *To identify models that use the improved technology,* look for a date in the *Language model customization (improved)* column of table 2 in [Customization support for next-generation models](/docs/speech-to-text?topic=speech-to-text-custom-support#custom-language-support-ng).
-Check for a date for the version of the service that you use, [IBM Cloud]{: tag-ibm-cloud} or [IBM Cloud Pak for Data]{: tag-cp4d}.
+Check for a date for the version of the service that you use, [IBM Cloud]{: tag-ibm-cloud}, [IBM Software Hub]{: tag-teal} or [IBM Cloud Pak for Data]{: tag-cp4d}.
 That date indicates when the next-generation model was migrated to the improved technology.
 -   *To take advantage of the improved technology,* you must upgrade any custom language models that are based on an improved next-generation model.
 Once a custom model is based on an improved next-generation model, the service continues to perform any necessary upgrades when the custom model is retrained.
 For more information, see [Upgrading a custom language model based on an improved next-generation model](/docs/speech-to-text?topic=speech-to-text-custom-upgrade#custom-upgrade-language-ng).

 For language models that are based on the new technology, the following parameters have been optimized for improved speech recognition: